How Apple Is Putting Voices In Users' Heads -- Literally

 Re: (Score:2)

-Scare-mongering fake news article produced by the deaf lobby.
-(Yes there is a big cabal of rich deaf people, who promote deafness worldwide as a positive thing and oppose treatments.
-They even hire Mengele-style madmen doctors to sort their sperm and eggs, so that only 100% guaranteed deaf kids will be produced.)
+Beaming comes from satellite transmissions where a shaped antennae is used to direct the radio waves to a particular region of the Earth's surface.

-Cochlear implants are the most useful invention mankind made in the last 40 years or so and it's not getting the Nobel Prize for Medicine only because there are several hereditary mega-rich and deaf
+There has been some research going on into designing antennae for wi-fi, bluetooth and other wireless communications so that the signal strength can be adjusted in every direction so that the receiver gets the strongest signal.

-Bluetooth technology (Score:2)
+Bluetooth technology (Score:3)

 What apples doiing isn't particularly amazing, guys it's bluetooth.
 Interesting but not amazing.